GrantBenR/YsViDecomp/readme.md

 - Enable modifications to character portraits and music tracks
 - Enable modifications to game balance

-## Progress - 9-16-24
+## Progress - 9-22-24
-- Function identification: <b>~50%</b> of the functions have been classified!
+- Function identification: more than <b>50%</b> of the functions have been classified.
+Many main game functions have been fully identified!
+- Sfx identification: less than 40% identified
+- Vfx identification: less than 30% identified
+- Bgm identification: <b>full identification!</b>
+- Gamemap Models identification: <b>full identification!</b>
 - I am still working my way around the edges of the puzzle so to speak.
-Much of the main gameplay functions have been found, but most of the complex structures like file structuring and decompression need to be researched further.
+Much of the main gameplay functions have been found, but most of the complex structures like the game's rendering and decompression solutions need to be researched further.

 ## Hopes and Dreams
 - Implement the japanese dub from the PS2 release (The English dub uses Konami's translation and thus would not fit)